Listed here, to help you, are some of the websites associated with this one which you may find useful.

 Memorials in the Tadcaster area, - http://www.tadcaster-ww1-memorials.com/,

 page for Healaugh, where further information on the Brooksbank brothers

 can be found.

-Mametz.
-The 7th Battalion the Yorkshire Regiment suffered grievously
+7th Battalion the Yorkshire Regiment suffered grievously on 1st July

-not only at its main London location but also at its four further branches:
+at its main London location but also at its four further branches: the

 in the Pool of London, Imperial War Museum Duxford near Cambridge, and